What are carrels?

 As carrels are shared study spaces, those assigned to them are expected to be respectful of the needs of fellow occupants.
 Each occupant is assigned to a specific desk with lockable drawers.
 Nothing is to be posted on carrel walls or doors.
 Door windows or parts thereof are not to be covered for safety/security reasons.

 Are there carrels in other libraries?

 Yes, other libraries have carrels.
-FAQ about carrels in UofT Libraries.
+See also this FAQ about carrels in UofT Libraries.